Lightweight WordPress Analytics: I Measured Them All

 The word gets used three different ways, sometimes in the same sentence.

 The first is tracker bytes: the JavaScript that runs in your visitor's browser.
-This is the only thing PageSpeed Insights measures from the outside.
-It is the metric every vendor leads with.
+It is the only thing PageSpeed Insights can see from the outside.
+So it is the number every vendor leads with.

 The second is plugin code weight: the PHP that WordPress loads on every request to your site.
-Invisible to PageSpeed, but very real to your server.
-A plugin that bundles a tiny tracker can still drag your site down through megabytes of PHP code.
+PageSpeed never sees it.
+Your server feels it on every boot.
+A plugin can ship a tiny tracker and still drag your site down through megabytes of PHP.

 The third is per-request overhead: the work your site does on every pageview.
 Database writes.
 Filter hooks.
 Admin-bar queries.
-The kind of thing that makes your wp-admin feel slow at three months even though nothing visible changed.
+This is the quiet stuff that makes wp-admin feel slow at three months even though nothing visible changed.

-Most "lightweight" claims address only the first.
-You see "our tracker is 2 KB" and you assume the rest is also light.
-That is not how it works, and once you measure all three, the rankings change.
+Most "lightweight" claims cover only the first one.
+You read "our tracker is 2 KB" and you assume the rest is light too.
+It is not.
+Measure all three and the ranking shifts.

 Script-only SaaS tools: Plausible, Fathom, Umami, Clickport, Simple Analytics.
 The tracking is just a script tag.
-You can install a WordPress plugin for convenience, but the actual data collection is a few KB of JavaScript and a network request.
-There is no PHP overhead, no database write, nothing to slow your admin.
+You can add a WordPress plugin for convenience, but the data collection itself is a few KB of JavaScript and one network request.
+No PHP overhead.
+No database write.
+Nothing to slow your admin.

 WordPress-native plugins: Koko Analytics, Slimstat, Independent Analytics, Statnive, WP Statistics.
 The plugin stores everything inside your WordPress database.
-The tracker bytes might be small, but the plugin running behind the scenes is the bigger story.
+The tracker bytes might be small.
+The plugin running behind the scenes is the bigger story.

 GA4 wrappers: MonsterInsights, Google Site Kit, ExactMetrics.
 These are WordPress plugins that wire up Google Analytics 4 for you.
 The tracker that hits your visitors is Google's gtag.js at 139 KB gzipped.
 The plugin is bonus weight on top of that.

-If you only measure tracker bytes, you cannot tell these three categories apart.
+Measure tracker bytes alone and you cannot tell these three groups apart.
 That is why most "lightweight WordPress analytics" articles end up misleading you.

-For the rest of this piece I will look at four dimensions:
+So for the rest of this piece I weigh four dimensions, not one:

 - Tracker bytes (over the wire, gzipped)